DATENAME (TSQL Function)

 List of valid values for datepart:

 Abbreviations can be used instead of the datepart full name.
-E.g. second
+E.g. second, ss and s are equivalent.

 For week, the result depends on the current setting for the first day of week.